 Measuring and tracking doesn’t take all that long.

-You can use an automated method like Personal Capital, Quickbooks, or something similar, but you should still have a sheet to track the end of month result.
+You can use an automated method like Empower, Quickbooks, or something similar, but you should still have a sheet to track the end of month result.

-For my net worth, it is as simple as opening up Personal Capital and then copying/pasting numbers over into my spreadsheet.
+For my net worth, it is as simple as opening up Empower and then copying/pasting numbers over into my spreadsheet.

 The simple act of tracking helps me to internalize and know my numbers better.

 Now, tracking business revenue and expenses can take longer, but its good to take the time to actively track those as well.